This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Also, if you don’t need sand, I recommend Dahlet Qorrot beach, it’s much quieter because it’s shingle but still an absolute gem for sunbathing and swimming.

 Take a trip to The Blue Hole and The Inland Sea.
-Incredible dramatic scenery.
-Boat trips through caves.
-The best diving in Europe/World.
+There’s incredible dramatic scenery, boat trips through caves and the best diving in Europe.

 Need I say more?
 Click here to shoot straight down to where the adrenaline is well and truly happening.